hbctraining/Intro-to-ChIPseq-flipped/lessons/08_creating_bigwig_files.md

 **Spike-in normalization**

-Another option for normalization is to **normalize each samples using a scale factor/ normalization factor**.
+Another option for normalization is to **normalize each sample using a scale factor/ normalization factor**.
 By default the scale factor is set to 1 in deepTools.
-If we performed our experiemnt
+In an earlier lesson, we described the spike-in strategy and how to compute a normalization factor for each indidvidual sample.
+Those values can be used when creating bigWig files.
+The `--scaleFactor` parameter takes in the user provided value and each bin is multiplied by this value. **If normalizing with a scale factor, be sure that none of the other normalization methods are applied.**

+> _NOTE: The `scaleFactor` is not applicable to ATAC-seq data, as the spike-in strategy is not used._

 ### bamCoverage from deepTools